 After testing and cooking using different wood pellet brands, as illustrated below, we found that Bear Mountain wood pellets offer a delicate balance between quality, flavor, and value; and are our top choice and the best wood pellets for smoking just about anything.

-After testing a few hundred pounds of pellets, I share in this article our test results and the best wood pellets for smoking and grilling that you can buy today for your pellet grill or smoker.
+I share in this article our test results and the top wood pellets for smoking and grilling that you can buy today for your pellet grill or smoker.
 We will show you nine great brands and flavor pairings to up your grilling game.

 As you will see from the images below, we went through several pounds of pellets while testing.
 To write a good review, we had to.
 Wood pellets come in many flavors, and drawing from our experience, some deliver strong results; others are more “daily” grilling pellets.

 This article covers wood blends, flavor profiles, meat pairings, and, of course, which brands make good pellets.

-Our Top Picks for Best pellets for Smoking
+Our Top Picks for Best Wood Pellets for Smoking